Sunset Accountancy Board

 State board of accountancy - continuing education requirements - continuation under sunset law.
 The automatic termination date of the regulation of accountants by the state board of accountancy is extended until September 1, 2030, pursuant to the provisions of the sunset law.

-Sunset Process - Senate Business, Labor, and Technology Committee.
-The bill implements the recommendations of the department of regulatory agencies' sunset review and report on the state board of accountancy by:
+The act implements the recommendations of the department of regulatory agencies' sunset review and report on the state board of accountancy by:

-- Making the use of fraudulent, coercive, or dishonest practices, or the demonstration of incompetence, untrustworthiness, or financial irresponsibility, grounds for discipline (section 9 );
+- Making the use of fraudulent, coercive, or dishonest practices, or the demonstration of incompetence, untrustworthiness, or financial irresponsibility, grounds for discipline (section 9 of the act);

 Section 3 updates the names of several regional accrediting agencies.
 Section 6 specifies that a nonresident certificate holder's completion of continuing education requirements in the holder's home state satisfies the Colorado continuing education requirements.

 Specified provisions of the act are contingent upon House Bill 19-1172 becoming law.

 (Note: This summary applies to this bill as enacted.)